 What revenue can ambulatory-based pediatricians expect to generate from fee-for-service productivity?

-This spreadsheet can give you a back-of-the-envelope estimate based on hours worked, types of patients seen, payment rates, practice collection rate, and other variables.
+This spreadsheet can give you a back-of-the-envelope estimation based on hours worked, types of patients seen, payment rates, practice collection rate, and other variables.
 For a manipulable Excel version, download the Physician-Productivity-Worksheet.

 1st row: Scheduling parameters